 The floor the contractor was working on was roughly divided into three parts.
 Two large hallways, or wings, were on either side of the center of the floor.
 The finish that was present on the floor was an oil-based polyurethane.
 This finish had been applied to the floor almost two years previous to the screening and recoat.

-The contractor thoroughly cleaned the floor and then screened the floor with new and sharp 150 grit sandscreens.
+The contractor thoroughly cleaned the floor and then screened the floor with new and sharp 150 grit sanding screens.
 The contractor used 10 screens on the project.
 The wings of the floor were immediately coated with the new oil-based polyurethane.
 The contractor and the crew left the jobsite without coating the middle of the floor.
 They came back after a few days and applied the finish to the middle area of the floor.

 But then something completely out of the ordinary happened.
 The finish was not “sticking” to the floor and it scratched off easily.
 But this “sticking” issue only applied to the center of the floor.
 The two “wing” sections were fine.